- You must have worked at the employer for at least two months in order to be entitled to use self-certification.

 How long can the self-certification last?

-If you do not have more self-certification days, you must use a sick note.
-Alternatively, you can enter into a dialogue with your employer about using holiday days or leave (with or without pay), or you can request compassionate leave.
+If you do not have more self-certification days, you must submit a sick note from a health professional.
+Alternatively, you can talk to your employer about using holiday days or leave (with or without pay), or you can request compassionate leave.

 If you need to be at home with sick children